 During the period of the Chandela dynasty, the Khajuraho School developed within the Nagara style of temple architecture.
 Some notable temples and features of the temples of this period are:

-• The temples were mainly built with sandstone.
-Lavish decoration is notable on both the outer and inner walls of the temple.
+- The temples were mainly built with sandstone.
+The lavish decoration is notable on both the outer and inner walls of the temple.
 The faces of the temples were mostly built facing north and east.

 Who is the founder of Chandela Dynasty?